janos-r/gql-api/README.md

 - if you have docker, just substitute `docker` for `podman`
-- if you don't have either, just `sudo apt install podman` without any further configuration 👍️ (yes really, that is one of the few benefits of podman)
+- if you don't have either, just `sudo apt install podman` without any further configuration 👍️ Yes really, that is one of the benefits of podman.

 - run from the root of the repo...